 “Faith is the absence of reason.
 It is the suppression of any evidence that contradicts the articles of faith.” — Guru Tua

 The more rigid and extreme religious beliefs, the less one uses critical thinking skills.
 The mind shuts off the ability to consider ideas beyond the boundaries, restrictions, and paradigms.
 So, as the level of extreme religious beliefs increases, the ability to think critically decreases.

 The relationship between faith, belief, and reasoning is a significant finding.
 It doesn’t matter how healthy your mind is.
 It doesn’t matter how intelligent you are.
 Religious faith and beliefs overcome our ability to reason and use common sense.
 This condition is one of the primary functions in the most popular religions.

 Here’s what happens.
 The more you expose yourself to groupthink manipulation, the more susceptible you become.
-You believe more and more in the propaganda, and so those in charge of the programming can promote outlandish ideas or actions.
+You believe more and more in propaganda, so those in charge of the programming can promote outlandish ideas or actions.
 Belief in mythology and superstition effectively overcomes critical thinking.
-And therefore religious extremism is the primary tool for propaganda.
+And therefore, religious extremism is the primary tool for propaganda.

 Not coincidentally, faith and belief in mythology are the basis of the Semitic religions of Christianity, Judaism, and Islam.
 Their control in the cultural narrative depends on the inverse relationship of faith and reason.
 They use this distortion to grow and maintain their customer base.